 In the fall of 2016, amid a job transition with my husband and caring for a new little guy in our house, I felt the itch to start a new writing project.
 Without the time or bandwidth to write quite yet, I decided to do some research on the kids’ book market.
 I went to the local library, talked with the children’s librarian, and checked out the books she said were the most popular.
 For the most part, I knew many of those books and series.

 Over the next few weeks, I read through the books and found myself disappointed in what I was reading.
 The books were funny, but often at the expense of a kid in the story.
 I often didn’t like the main characters in these books because of their bad attitudes or disrespect toward teachers, siblings, and even parents.
-After reading several of these books, along with a few great ones, I began to brainstorm what would become Alien Kid.Alien Kid is the new middle grade series (ages 9-12) from @KristenOtte1, who writes funny books… Click To Tweet
+After reading several of these books, along with a few great ones, I began to brainstorm what would become Alien Kid.Alien Kid is the new middle grade series (ages 9-12) from @KristenOtte1, who writes funny books that parents can trust.
+Click To Tweet

 I created Alien Kid to be a series for middle-grade readers (think 9-12 year olds) that makes kids laugh, but not at the expense of others.